Careless: Care Work in West London

 There are opportunities for education in the role, again, depending on the workplace, too.
 One of the conditions of support provision monitored by the CQC (care quality commission, one of the regulatory bodies which carry out periodic inspections) is demonstrating educational opportunities for staff, including hiring those with Health and Social Care Level 3 diplomas or equivalents or offering the opportunity for staff to take it.
 One years employment in my previous scheme passed without this being alluded to, despite it being in our contracts, which made sense, since half the team had left within a year.
 At my present scheme, all those without degrees have been offered it and three have taken it up.

-How are the mainstream unions faring?
-Unison was promoted on the home page of my previous companies website and a Credit Union promoted heavily during our staff meeting, but senior management on induction training said that they were redundant as we had a staff council.
+The unions are present in the care sector but this has not done much to empower workers on the ground and improve conditions.
+Unison was promoted on the home page of my previous companies website and a Credit Union promoted heavily during our staff meeting, but senior management on induction training said that union representation was redundant as we had a staff council.
 A staff debrief following internal surveying by the company found that 80% of staff were unhappy with pay and that a higher proportion of black members of staff were unhappy with conditions of work than white.
-Both of these were glossed over, as if these were ineluctable.
-The Unison housing branch appears to host one annual meeting advertised for members, but otherwise operates fairly quietely – three colleagues who’ve been repped by Unison officials in West London had favourable reports of their performance though.
+Both of these were glossed over, as if these were unavoidable.
+The Unison housing branch appears to host one annual meeting advertised for members, but otherwise operates fairly quietly – three colleagues who’ve been repped by Unison officials in West London had favourable reports of their performance though.
 The Unite housing branch is much more active (and I have been a member of it for approximately three years).
 The branch was organising over legal precedent regarding sleepin pay, which indicated workers were entitled to the minimum wage throughout their sleepin since they were required to be physically present at the scheme and instructed to carry out work in the event of an emergency (as requested by councils, usually at the request of the family members of tenants).
 These requests have been formally declined by my company and there doesn’t seem to be an impetus to pursue this further.
 The Unite branch (which two colleagues are members of), while clearly useful to workers rather than blatantly conciliatory, is under the control of the Socialist Party.
 Someone raised a concern about domestic violence allegations against Steve Hedley during a debate hosted by them I attended and were quickly shut down by three of the branch officials.
-During training on pay hosted by Unite, one representative mentioned that more workers were taking to using food banks and the discussion quickly shifted to pay day companies.
-While loans and fines (particularly driving fines, like congestion, bus lanes, parking and insurance claims) do tend to make the brunt of the reason people would have insufficient subsistence funds, they are by no means necessary.
-Other aspects would be ineligibility for benefits like housing (private renting from a landlord not accepting housing benefit) or having obligations to family members.
+During training on pay hosted by Unite, one representative mentioned that more workers were using food banks and the discussion quickly shifted to pay day companies.
+While loans and fines (particularly driving fines, like congestion, bus lanes, parking and insurance claims) contribute to people having insufficient subsistence funds, they are not the primary enemies. more important things would probably be ineligibility for benefits like housing (private renting from a landlord not accepting housing benefit) or having obligations to family members.